Akemi's Anime World

 That one word (sound, really) is about the best I can do to sum up Excel Saga.
 Why?
 Because it's the reaction humans are most likely to have after seeing it, and it could potentially be either a spasm of mental anguish or an expression of stupefied hilarity.
 What else can you say about a series in which the title character dies four times before the first commercial break?

 Have you seen Elf Princess Rane?
-If so, imagine a series with the same level and general style of manic weird, then add to that framework the insanity of Jubei-chan the Ninja Girl, the stupidity and wrongness of a series like Gokudo, a story that makes far less sense, enough tragic violence for a whole shelf full of shoujo dramas, and parodies of everything.
+If so, imagine a series with the same level and general style of manic weirdness, then add to that framework the insanity of Jubei-chan the Ninja Girl, the stupidity and wrongness of a series like Gokudo, a story that makes far less sense, enough tragic violence for a whole shelf full of shoujo dramas, and parodies of everything.
 Everything.
 Then imagine watching it at 4am on a huge caffeine bender.
 And I'm not exaggerating.

 If that analogy doesn't mean anything to you, maybe try to imagine what it would be like to watch a couple dozen entirely different movies--anime and live action--all at the same time, on fast-forward, while on some form of hallucinogenic drug and plenty of prescription-strength stimulants.
 Then ram your head into a wall a couple of times, just in case it was making too much sense.

 Excel Saga is, essentially, an extended parody of death.
 Death, and tragedy (which usually involves death).
 People--main characters, minor characters, and plenty of random folk--die constantly, usually in the most tragic and dramatic manner possible.
 And every, single time, the deaths are surrounded by such utter wrongness that it's hard not to laugh hysterically through the weirdness-stained trappings of drama.
-If that wasn't enough to make your head spin, the Will of the Universe shows up periodically to resurrect characters (Excel, mostly, who seems to have a love affair with mortality) or reset the plot when things get too far out of hand for even this series (which is frequently).
 There are heaps of other parodies in there, but the continuous stream of simultaneously brutal and hilarious tragedy is the one constant.

 I'd try to explain just how bad and (here comes our catch-word for the day) wrong it gets, but to do that I'd have to explain poor immigrant worker Pedro, and I'd rather leave that experience untouched.
 I will mention poor Menchi, the world's cutest dog/emergency food supply, though: As if the combination of puppydog eyes and an ongoing series of pathetic failed attempts to escape being turned into nutrition for Excel weren't bad enough, Menchi eventually mows down a special forces squad with a gatling gun.
 Gaah.

 Anyway, the story and acutely self-aware writing (among other things, constant pot-shots are taken at the writer of the original manga) are more high-speed, messed-up free-association than cleverness, but each episode focuses on some very classic movie genre--political drama, cheesy Hollywood action, horror, and so on.
-Mixed in with each of these general themes is a wide variety of more specific references--Star Wars, Galaxy Express 999, Alien, and a sick ongoing Revolutionary Girl Utena nod to name a handful.
-After the first couple of episodes, which are particularly chaotic, each episode follows something that could theoretically be called a plot, and the episodes fit together end-to-end, but none of it makes any sense whatsoever (heck, if it wasn't for the Will of the Universe, the series would have been over in the first two minutes).
-There is one point, and one point only, to Excel Saga: Insanity.
+Mixed in with each of these general themes is a wide variety of more specific references--Star Wars, Galaxy Express 999, Alien, and a sick ongoing Utena-style mascot nod to name a handful.

 Oh, and there's also the 26th episode, which covers all the stuff they couldn't get away with on broadcast TV.
-Meaning that the already-large volume of blood and gore is ratcheted up exponentially and it includes enough very dirty jokes to make up for the (slight) restraint of the entire rest of the series.
-Somewhat surprisingly, while there are some truly horrifying moments, it doesn't send up tentacle rape.
+Meaning that the already-large volume of blood and gore is ratcheted up exponentially and it includes enough very dirty jokes to make up for the (slight) restraint in the entire rest of the series.
+Somewhat surprisingly, while there are some truly horrifying moments, it doesn't send up tentacle porn.
 Be thankful.

 The visuals carry their end of things, and that's a heroic effort of animating to be sure.
 The animation is surprisingly smooth, and more impressively manages to keep up with the manic pace of the story.
-The art is as creative and random as the writing, with a wide variety of styles--everything from dark, letterboxed jungle drama to cartoony prat-falls and wildly exaggerated expressions.
+The art is as creative and random as the writing, with a wide variety of styles--everything from dark, letterboxed jungle drama to cartoony pratfalls and wildly exaggerated expressions.

 The acting... well, there's a large cast of varied and skilled players in Japanese, and at the center is Excel.
-Being the most insane character in a thoroughly insane series, it takes a... special sort of performance to fill those shoes, and that performance is indeed here.
+Being the most insane character in a thoroughly insane series, it takes a... special sort of performance to fill those shoes.
+A performance that the incredibly diverse Kotono Mitsuishi delivers.
 Terminally annoying, to be sure (you'll be glad to see her die horribly as many times as she does), but that's sort of the point.
-Hayatt's sweet, waifish voice is a wonderful counterpoint.
-The previews in particular are worth mentioning--there is dialogue in some that's so fast it rivals (possibly even surpasses) some of the rants in Elf Princess Rane.
+The previews in particular are worth mentioning--there is dialogue in some that's so fast it rivals (possibly even surpasses) some of the auctioneer-speed, no-time-to-inhale rants in Elf Princess Rane.
 Wow.
-The English does a surprisingly good job of keeping up with things, but I personally don't think it has quite the spunk of the original, and Excel is even more annoying.
-Still darned funny, though.
+Omi Minami makes Hayatt's sweet, waifish voice a wonderful counterpoint.
+Surprisingly, the other memorable performance is Satomi Koorogi as Menchi--her barking sounds impressively realistic, yet full of personality.

 Gaah.